simonhanmer/devops-playground-may2024/steps/step_4/README.md

 :warning: If this or any following commands doesn't work, and you're in the live session, please ask for help.
 If you're doing this at home, please check the Terraform documentation.

+From this point on, we'll need AWS credentials to be configured - there are a number of pages that describe how to configure this, but try https://spacelift.io/blog/terraform-aws-provider

 Now that we've initialised our project, we can check our code is valid Terraform.
 We can do this by running `terraform validate`.
 This should output `Success!
 The configuration is valid`.